England fined 100% of match fees for slow over rate in Ashes defeat

 England have been fined their entire match fees and docked five World Test Championship points for maintaining a slow rate of overs during their nine-wicket defeat by Australia in the first Ashes test, cricket's world governing body said on Saturday.

-Joe Root's side was ruled to be five overs short of the target after time allowances were taken into consideration, with match referee David Boon imposing the sanction.
+Joe Root's side were ruled to be five overs short of the target after time allowances were taken into consideration, with match referee David Boon imposing the sanction.

 Players are fined 20% of their match fee for every over their side fails to bowl in the allotted time, while the team is penalised one point for each over short.